Active Learning of Fractional-Order Viscoelastic Model Parameters for Realistic Haptic Rendering: Related Work

-The importance of realistic tissue mechanics for haptic medical simulators has been highlighted in~\cite{BasdoganHoSrinivasan2001, BasdoganSrinivasan2002}.
+The importance of realistic tissue mechanics for haptic medical simulators has been highlighted in~\cite{BasdoganSrinivasan2002}.
 Fractional-order models have also been employed for haptic rendering~\cite{tokatli2015stability, TokatliPatoglu2015} and interaction control during physical human–robot interaction~\cite{Aydin2017, Aydin2018, Aydin2020, Sirintuna2020}.
 In particular, fractional-order models were proposed for haptic rendering, and the coupled stability and/or passivity of rendering such models was studied in~\cite{tokatli2015stability, TokatliPatoglu2015}.
+Recently, authors have extended these studies to provide analytical passivity bounds for haptic rendering with a fractional-order SLS model under short memory discretization, which generalizes previously reported results on passive rendering of viscoelasticity~\cite{Gemalmaz2026}.
 Similarly, fractional-order admittance controllers were proposed, and the complementary stability of this interaction control strategy was studied in~\cite{Aydin2017, Aydin2018, Aydin2020, Sirintuna2020}.
 Overall, these studies provide evidence that fractional models possess the potential to help bridge the gap between viscoelastic tissue response and its high-fidelity haptic renderings.